JoseMadriaga/Local_CCSD/README.md

 test_013_lpnocc.py -> This is the input file I use to test my code

-As of now, lccwfn_test2.py has an error and cannot be run properly.
+AS of now, lccwfn_test2.py runs but divergences.

 PNOformofCCSD -> Documentation of the derivation and implementation of local CCSD